dengste/org-caldav/README.md

 * It is usually a good idea to manually set org-icalendar-timezone to the timezone of your remote calendar.
 It should be a simple string like "Europe/Berlin".
+If that doesn't work and your events are shifted by a few hours, try the setting "UTC" (the SOGo calendar server seems to need this).

 You can also take a look at the other org-icalendar variables, since org-caldav uses this package to export your entries.

 Call org-caldav-sync to start the sync.
 The URL package will ask you for username/password for accessing the calendar.
 (See below on how to